jundalisay/superb/content/en/research/aristotle/metaphysics/book-3/part-1.md

 ---
-heading: "Part 2 of Book 3 "
+heading: "Part 2"
 title: "The Questions of Metaphysics"
 date: 2020-09-01
+author: Aristotle
 image: "/covers/meta.jpg"
 description: "Does the investigation of the causes belongs to one or to more sciences?"
 icon: "/icons/aris.jpg"